 Robin 12 – Teng Lee

 General Vang Pao and the CIA sent a group of 7 men including myself back to Udon, Thailand to learn more English and we waited for the Civil Aviation Training center to open for the next class in Bangkok, Thailand.
-The class opened at the end of September of 1971, and we started ground school October 1, 1971.
+The class opened at the end of September of 1971, and we started ground school on October 1, 1971.
 We learned about airplane and weather for three months.
 After three months they sent us to Houa Hin, Thailand to start flying the T6 Airtourer small aircraft, the training course for this airplane was for 45 hours to complete, but after only 8 hours I was able to fly solo.

 In the morning my instructor and I briefed me about the sorti.
 Once on the flight line, I inspected the airplane as the instructor watched me closely.
 I started the engine, and I called the tower for taxi and take off, the tower cleared us, and we taxed to the runner-up, I increased the power and checked the engine, the airplane was ok, I called the tower, “ready for takeoff” I was cleared for takeoff.
-I taxed to the runway with full power and took off.
+I taxied onto the runway with full power and took off.
 When we came back, I had a smooth landing, and the instructor told me to taxi to the parking lot.
 I parked the airplane but he did not allow me to turn off the engine, he touched my shoulder, and said, “You hold your life in your hands and don’t let it go, I know you will be ok” he got out and told me to fly solo.
 I was very nervous on my first solo flight, it was a very difficult time and most challenging experience in my life, I knew if I made any mistakes this would be the end of my life.
 I called the tower for taxi and take off; I was cleared for takeoff.
 I had to make three touch and go; all three went very smoothly.
 I was very happy I made it.
 After 45 hours we all graduated and got our private pilot license.
 We all returned to Long Tieng, Laos in March in 1972

 The Royal Lao Armed Forces wanted us to return to school at Phong Kein Vientiane, to learn more English at Laos Army administration school.
 In March of 1973 I was given my first English test I passed with a 78% the requirement was 75%.
 I had a chance now to go to Udon, Thailand to train flying on the T-28.
 At the end of March they sent me to Udorn, Thailand, Det.
 1 56th Special Operation Wing.